Owono2001/Updates_FYP/README.md

 ## 🦾 My Mission: Revolutionizing Stuttering Therapy

 <p align="center">
   I'm developing an <strong>AI-Powered Speech Therapy Assistant</strong> – a mobile application delivering real-time, personalized therapy for individuals who stutter.
 My mission is to create an accessible, clinically effective tool that transforms lives through innovative technology.
-This is more than a project; it's a commitment to redefining the accessibility of speech therapy.
+This is more than a project; it's a commitment to redefining speech therapy accessibility.
 </p>

 <p align="center">